erayalakese/slack-wordpress/readme.txt

 == Description ==

-You can contribute to this project on [GitHub](https://github.com/erayalakese/slack-wordpress "Slack WordPress Integration").
+You can contribute to this project on [GitHub](https://github.com/erayalakese/slack-wordpress "Slack WordPress Integration"). **And yes you can send your new feature requests to [here](https://github.com/erayalakese/slack-wordpress/issues)**.

 This plugin sends notifications when